Updated September 2021

 Many workplaces and offices started running at full strength along with the supporting public transport systems.
 Few were able to follow proper wearing of masks and social distancing norms sincerely.
 Closed, indoor air-conditioned, unventilated spaces where people mingle closely from different parts of the city are high-risk areas for the spread of infections.
 A great increase in travel locally (trains/buses etc.) and intercity by flights have also added to this risk, especially when proper protection and precautions were disregarded.

 Eating in common cafeterias, pubs, and restaurants without social distancing or staggering meal timings have also been seen to be a significant factor, as masks cannot be worn while eating/drinking, and many such eating joints have been running packed to full capacity.
 Large indoor social gatherings with food and drinks have been possible contributing high-risk activities.
 Shops and malls have also seen large crowds without people using masks or maintaining distance appropriately.

 Studies suggest that these variants are more transmissible and less susceptible to neutralizing antibodies and immunity (can show ‘immune escape’).
 It cannot be said with certainty that the 2nd wave of COVID is attributed mainly to these variants, however, these may be majorly contributing to a much faster rise of cases, as well as re-infections in many.
-The unpredictable nature of the variant strains leading to an increased usage of oral/injectable steroids, along with the propensity of the virus itself and the steroids to increase blood sugar, is postulated to have caused the rise in cases of black fungus (mucormycosis) being seen in COVID patients in some parts of India.
-These variants are being tracked by gene sequencing in areas showing significant resurge of cases by the respective countries and the WHO.
+The unpredictable nature of the variant strains leading to an increased usage of oral/injectable steroids, along with the propensity of the virus itself and the steroids to increase blood sugar, is postulated to have caused the rise in cases of black fungus (mucormycosis) seen in COVID patients in some parts of India.
+These variants are continuously being tracked by gene sequencing in areas showing significant resurge of cases by the respective countries and the WHO.